JacobACrocker/TicTacToe/README.md

 ## Tic-Tac-Toe

-The game of Tic-Tac-Toe using HTML, CSS, and vanilla Javascript.
+The game of Tic-Tac-Toe using HTML, CSS, and vanilla Javascript ES5.